DomZem/nextjs-panel-admin/README.md

 - [ ] Fix: after refresh selected row disappear
 - [x] Feat: added columns map to auto table.
 By adding that i will be able to modify the end result of column.
 Like for example rendering user avatar
 - [x] Feat: add saving columns order in local storage for dnd table
+- [ ] Fix: add clear option to filters
+- [ ] Fix: fix issue with clearing values in update form for nullable inputs